pat-fish/DeDash/README.md

 ### Technical Overview

-DeDash uses blockchain technology to avoid the need of paying a middle man.
-We created a backend via the Foundary Forge and Solidity, then combined that with a frontend created with React, Next.js, and Tailwind.css.
+**DeDash** uses blockchain technology to avoid the paying of a middle man.
+We developed a smart contract via the Forge build tool from the Foundry toolchain, writing in Solidity.
+This smart contract is combined  with a frontend developed with Next.js, using React and Tailwind.css.